 Showing all 3 results

 Paula Meehan was born in 1955 in Dublin where she still lives.
 She studied at Trinity College, Dublin, and at Eastern Washington University in the U.S. She has received many awards, including the Marten Toonder Award for Literature, The Butler Literary Award for Poetry, the Denis Devlin Memorial Award and the PPI Award for Radio Drama.
-She has published five collections of poetry, the most recent being Painting Rain (Carcanet, 2009).
-A selected volume, entitled Mysteries of the Home, was published in 1996 and reissued by Dedalus Press in 2013.
+She has published six collections of poetry, the most recent being Geomantic (Dedalus Press, 2016).
+A selected volume, entitled Mysteries of the Home, was published in 1996 and reissued by Dedalus in 2013.
 Her writing for stage includes the plays Mrs Sweeney (1997), Cell (1999), and, for children, Kirkle (1995), The Voyage (1997) and The Wolf of Winter (2003/2004).
 A collection of her radio plays, Music for Dogs, was published by Dedalus in 2008.
-Meehan’s poetry has been set to music by artists as diverse as the avant-garde composer John Wolf Brennan and the folksinger Christy Moore.
-She has collaborated throughout her working life with dancers, visual artists and film makers.
-A member of Aosdána, the Irish affiliation of writers and artists, Paula Meehan is the outgoing Ireland Professor of Poetry.
+Meehan’s poetry has been set to music by artists as diverse as the avant-garde composer John Wolf Brennan and the folk singer Christy Moore.
+She has collaborated throughout her working life with dancers, visual artists and filmmakers.
+A member of Aosdána, the Irish affiliation of writers and artists, Paula Meehan is a former Ireland Professor of Poetry.